Buffett: BNSF railroad will spend money to improve, not on acquisitions

 Buffett was speaking at Berkshire Hathaway's annual shareholder meeting in Omaha, which draws tens of thousands of people to hear him and partner Charlie Munger answer hours of wide-ranging questions.

-He added that Berkshire Hathaway will continue to keep a cash cushion of at least $20 billion (11.85 billion pounds).
+He added that Berkshire Hathaway will continue to keep a cash cushion of at least $20 billion.

 "We will never be dependent on the kindness of strangers," he said.